LRitzdorf/GitTraining/README.md

 on it otherwise.
 I've set this original repo so that only I can change it, so you won't be able to work on it directly.

+This commit is tagged, but not part of a branch.
+When you switch to it, you'll get a "detached HEAD" warning -- it looks scary, but it's really not that bad.
+Just be aware of the consequences of working in this mode.